Boundary integral equation methods for the solution of scattering and transmission 2D elastodynamic problems: Introduction

 The paper is organized as follows: in Section~\ref{setting} we introduce the Navier equations that govern elastodynamics waves in two dimensions; in Section~\ref{auxr} we present the boundary layer potentials and integral operators associated with the Navier equations and we construct their principal parts in the sense of pseudodifferential operators.
 An essential part of this construction are detailed calculations of the kernels of the BIOs involved, with a special emphasis being given to their splitting into regular and singular parts.
-An exhaustive account of these factorizations is presented be found in the Appendix.
-In Section~\ref{BIEf} we construct and analyze regularized BIE formulations for both penetrable and impenetrable scattering problems; Nystr\"om discretizations of the elastodynamics BIOs as well as a variety of numerical results that illustrate the high-order convergence of these methods and the iterative behavior of the various formulations considered in this paper are presented in Section \ref{OS}.
-The implementation of one Nystr\"om method relies heavily on the regular-singular part kernel decompositions of the kernels given in the appendix of this paper.
+An exhaustive account of these factorizations is presented in the Appendix. \firstReviewer{In Sections~\ref{BIEf}-\ref{BIEt} we construct and analyze regularized BIE formulations for both penetrable and impenetrable scattering problems; Nystr\"om discretizations of the elastodynamics BIOs as well as a variety of numerical results that illustrate the high-order convergence of these methods and the iterative behavior of the various formulations considered in this paper are presented in Section \ref{Nd}. }